minsariyak/Gradesitory/README.md

 - Apply concepts of user authentication, sessions and cookies.
 - Obtain on-the-job exposure to subscription-based business models and payment processing.

+### How to run the application
+1. Download this repository as a zip file and extract the contents (or clone it using git bash console).
+2. Open a command prompt terminal and change directory to the folder extracted in the step above.
+3. Type the following command:

+    > flask run
+4. Copy the link generated and type it into a web browser.
+The link is displayed at the last line that looks like the following:

+    > INFO:  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

+##### Logging In

+1. Use these credentials:

+    > Username: JohnD\
+    > Password: 12345

+2. Create a new account.
+Fill out the profile section with any information.
+For the payment section use the following card details:

+    > Card Number: 4242424242424242\
+    > Expiry Date: any future date\
+    > CVC: any 3 numbers